 Impotence or erectile dysfunction (ED) does not have just one cause.
 ED can be caused by a number of things including lifestyle choices and medical conditions, but all specialists agree that it becomes more common as a man ages.
 Erectile dysfunction can be embarrassing, disheartening, and can put a strain on your relationship.
 Fortunately, there are many things—like lifestyle changes and medications—that may help you overcome this condition.
-Talk to your doctor to find out what you can do to treat erectile dysfunction.
+Talk to your doctor to find out the underlying conditions and what you can do to treat erectile dysfunction.
 These are among the most common reasons a man may experience impotence.

 This site offers information designed for educational purposes only.
 You should not rely on any information on this site as a substitute for professional medical advice, diagnosis, treatment, or as a substitute for, professional counseling care, advice, diagnosis, or treatment.
-If you have any concerns or questions about your health, you should always consult with a physician or other health-care professional.
+If you have any concerns or questions about your health, you should always consult with a physician or other healthcare professional.